 The Pinterest social network works through pins and boards:

-- Pin: the posts you upload to Pinterest.
+- Pin: the posts you upload to Pinterest and you can download.
 This social network revolves around these types of posts, they can be images or videos, you can download, and you also have the possibility of adding links.

 - Boards: Here is where you can save your Pins.
 You can save only your content so users can easily find the boards that interest them.
-Or you can also save mixed content from other accounts by creating boards with all the information you consider relevant and interesting.
+Or you can also save mixed content from other accounts by creating boards with all the information you consider relevant and interesting: learn how to download your boards from Pinterest.

 - Feeds: Pinterest has three feeds so you can differentiate what content you want to see.